 - Negatives returned?
 Yes.
 Negatives are returned with every order

 - Timeframe: Most orders are processed within 1 to 2 weeks, not counting shipping time to and from the Old School Photo Lab

 - Additional Info: You may place your order on Old School Photo Lab’s website and then mail your film using a prepaid shipping label.

 - Source: The Old School Photo Lab website

-- Learn more about Old School Photo Lab
+- Find out more about Old School Photo Lab